openvinotoolkit/openvino/docs/install_guides/pypi-openvino-dev.md

 ### ImportError: libpython3.7m.so.1.0: cannot open shared object file: No such file or directory

-To resolve missing external dependency on Ubuntu*, execute the following command:
+To resolve missing external dependency on Ubuntu* 18.04, execute the following command:
 ```sh
 sudo apt-get install libpython3.7
 ```